gameguy37/Full_Stack_Project/app/assets/stylesheets/issues.md

 splash page words collapse
 Logout user dropdown
-clicking a bill should show the bill, provide option to edit, and option to add/delete comments
+clicking a bill should show the bill, provide option to edit, and option to add/delete comments bill show convert date numbers to string of words